johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 key(XF86Launch1)
 ```

 Now, this key should work as a generic extra key that you can bind commands to (confirmed to work in Gnome).
-There are many other random key names that you can bind if this doesn't work.

-Or of course, or you just can map that one key to a macro / sequence of keys, and use that same sequence as a key shortcut in your desktop settings.

 ### Example 3